A who’s who at your local bank

 Teller

 Even if you haven’t explored all your bank has to offer, chances are you’ve interacted with a teller.
-They’re the person sitting behind the counter who you’ll work with when you make a deposit or a withdrawal.
-They answer the phone, count cash and file paperwork.
-They can also provide certified checks and money orders at your request, transfer cash to foreign currency, and prepare savings bonds.
+They’re usually the person who you’ll work with when you make a transaction like a deposit, withdrawal or payment.
+At U.S. Bank, your teller can inform you about products and services that might be a fit for your needs, and they’re well versed in how to use digital tools like the U.S. Bank Mobile App.
+They can also provide certified checks and money orders at your request, transfer cash to foreign currency and prepare savings bonds.
 If you ever have a question about where to find a certain resource or need help but aren’t sure where to go, your teller will be happy to lead you in the right direction.

 Wealth Management Professional